turingschool/front-end-curriculum/lessons/react-better-practices.md

 ## Controlled Form Components
-I highly recommend you breeze through [this blog post](http://lorenstewart.me/2016/10/31/react-js-forms-controlled-components/) that goes into more details about Controlled Form Components.
+I highly recommend you breeze through [this blog post](http://lorenstewart.me/2016/10/31/react-js-forms-controlled-components/) that goes into awesome detail about controlled form components.

-A controlled form component is a form element (like an input field, radio button, text box, etc) where the value is controlled by state as well as user interaction.
+A controlled form component is a form element (like an input field, radio button, text box, etc) where the value is being told what to be through props or state, as well as user interaction.
 The blog post referenced above defines them this way:

 ```
 1. Controlled components have functions to govern the data going into them on every onChange event, rather than grabbing the data only once, e.g. when a user clicks a submit button.
 This 'governed' data is then saved to state (in this case, the parent/container component's state).
 2. Data displayed by a controlled component is received through props passed down from it's parent/container component.
 ```

-Input tells the state what it should be updated to.
+It's like a big circle of information love.
+The initial value is set by props or state, then when the user interacts with the form element (say, types something into the input field) the `onChange` event fires and updates state, which updates what the value of that form element is.

+Without this, the input field is telling state what to be and the circle ends.
+A common way to write an uncontrolled input element might look like this:

 ```
 <input onChange={ e => this.setState({ searchTerm: e.target.value }) } />
 ```

-Really, though, state should tell the input what it should be, making it something called a "Controlled Component".
+Really, though, state should tell the input what it should be because of the big "one source of truth" situation.

 ```
 <input